 sudo service nginx reload

-That’s it!
-Now you have an out-of-band Certbot setup that you can safely
+That's it!
+You now have an out-of-band Certbot setup that you can safely

 certbot renew without breaking it every time you make changes to your